duckietown/book-devmanual-lx/src/consume/2_instructions/5_submit.md

 # `dts code submit`

-### What does it do?
+## What does it do?

-The `dts code submit` command is very similar to the `dts code evaluate` command, but instead of evaluating your agent's performance on your local machine, it sends it to the [Duckietown challenges server](https://challenges.duckietown.org).
+The `dts code submit` command is very similar to the `dts code evaluate` command, but instead of evaluating your agent's performance on your local machine, it uploads your agent to the [Duckietown Challenges Server](https://challenges.duckietown.org) for evaluation on the cloud.

 ```{figure} ../../_images/consume/challenges-server.png
 :name: challenges-server